hzeller/digi-spherometer/firmware/README.md

 The screen shows the current mirror-radius in a large font.
 In addition, the focal length of the mirror (which is 1/2 the radius) and the ƒ/N-value for a selected aperture.
-A Button press allows to choose between different common mirror-diameters.
+A Button press allows to choose between different common mirror-diameters (compile-time choice).

 ![](../img/oled.jpg)